rednafi/rednafi.com/content/python/exitstack.md

 ---

 Over the years, I've used Python's `contextlib.ExitStack` in a few interesting ways.
-The official [documentation][1] advertises it as a way to manage multiple context managers and has a couple of examples of how to leverage it.
-However, neither in the docs nor in GitHub code [search][2] I could find examples of some of the maybe unusual ways I've used it in the past.
+The official [documentation] advertises it as a way to manage multiple context managers and has a couple of examples of how to leverage it.
+However, neither in the docs nor in GitHub code [search] I could find examples of some of the maybe unusual ways I've used it in the past.
 So, I thought I'd document them here.

 ## Enforcing request level transaction

 While consuming APIs, it's important to handle errors in a way that prevents database state corruption.
 In the following example, I'm making two `POST` requests to an API and rolling back to the original state if any one of them fails:

 ```python
 # src.py